 For the icing and decoration

 - 2 tablespoons fresh lime juice plus more if needed

 - Finely grated zest of 1 lime preferably organic

 - Black sesame seeds for sprinkling

 - Fine strips of lime rind for sprinkling, preferably organic

 Make the cake

 - In a small skillet over medium heat, dry roast the sesame seeds until fragrant, 2 to 4 minutes.
-Transfer to a mortar and crush them lightly with the pestle.
+Transfer to a and crush them lightly with the pestle.